arbor-sim/arbor/doc/python/labels.rst

 Cell labels
 ===========

+.. currentmodule:: arbor

+.. py:class:: label_dict

+   Stores labels and their associated expressions as key-value pairs.

+   .. function:: label_dict()

+      Create an empty label dictionary

+   .. function:: label_dict(dictionary)

+      Initialize a label dictionary from a ``dictionary`` with string labels as keys, and corresponding string definitions as values.

+   .. attribute:: regions

+      The region definitons in the dictionary.

+   .. attribute:: locsets

+      The locset definitons in the dictionary.

 The ``arbor.label_dict`` type is used for creating and manipulating label dictionaries, which can be initialised with a dictionary that defines (label, expression) pairs.
 For example, a dictionary that uses tags that correspond to SWC